oVirt/ovirt-site/source/feature/numa-and-virtual-numa.html.md

 ### Detailed Description

-Label should be "Pass through host CPU".
 When this is set the VM should be marked as non-migratable

 ### Benefit to oVirt